calumngimhk/calumngimhk.github.io/_posts/2019-07-18-router-first-line-of-defence.md

 >

-In the scenario outlined below both PCs are turned on and connected to the internet - the default workday situation.
+In the scenario screenshot below both PCs are turned on and connected to the internet - the default workday situation.

 >